TimMacy/YouTubeAlchemy/README.md

   - **Display Remaining Time**: Shows the remaining playback time below the video, adjusted for playback speed.
   - **Persistent Progress Bar**: Keeps the progress bar with chapter markers visible below the video—even in fullscreen.
   - **Auto Open Chapters**: Automatically opens the chapter panel if available.
+  - **Links in Header**: Up to seven links can be added next to the logo and the Left Navigation Bar can be hidden.
+  - **Customize CSS**: Square Design, Compact Layout, Videos per Row, Dim or Hide Watched Videos are just some options.
+  - **Color Code Videos**: Adds a configurable border around videos on the YouTube home page, with colors indicating video age and status.
 - **Customizable**
   - The settings panel allows for easy modification of the script and its functionality.
     - Includes buttons to export and import preferences for backup.